 We were lucky enough to catch the Calle 8 Latin Festival, which celebrates people from Latin American origins coming together with great music, street food, and drinks to go.
 It was held in the Little Havana neighborhood.
 There were about eight stages set up along the street, and you can check who’ll be performing where.
 We caught one of the artists we like, Tito El Bambino, at the main stage.
 It got pretty hot walking in the sun, so plan your day well.
 We came only from 5-7 p.m. and still broke a sweat in the heat.
 It was pretty crowded and the floors were messy by end of day, so wear closed shoes and don’t bring small children.
 It’s a drinking crowd.

 By now, you can probably tell it’s one of my favorite hobbies, and it happens to be very entertaining and always free.
-You can do it anywhere, for as long as you like, and keep your hard earned money in your pocket for something else you that’ll make you truly happy.
+You can do it anywhere, for as long as you like, and keep your hard-earned money in your pocket for something that’ll make you truly happy.

 7. Make your exit on a budget